Summer Rae: Fandango's dance partner (2013–2014)

-Rae made her official debut on WWE's main roster on the April 22, 2013, episode of Raw, as Fandango's dance partner and valet.
+Rae made her official debut on WWE's main roster on the April 22, 2013 episode of Raw, as Fandango's dance partner and valet, becoming the first Diva to be called up from the rebranded NXT.
 On the May 13 episode of Raw, Rae, along with Fandango, faced Chris Jericho and Dancing with the Stars competitor Edyta Śliwińska in a dance-off, but Fandango's dance was cut short by an apparent injury to Rae's ankle.
 However, Rae later revealed that her injury was a distraction to trap Jericho into Fandango's attack.
 On the October 25 episode of SmackDown, Rae got into a brawl with Natalya during a match between Fandango and The Great Khali, which set up a mixed tag team match for Hell in a Cell in which she made both her pay-per-view and in-ring debut on the main roster, teaming with Fandango to defeat Natalya and Khali, after Rae pinned Natalya.
 The following night, Rae made her singles debut in a rematch against Natalya, where she was defeated.
 At Survivor Series on November 23, Rae participated in a seven-on-seven elimination tag team match, as her team took on the cast of Total Divas, where she was eliminated by Nikki Bella, before her team ultimately lost the match.
 A rematch took place the following night on Raw, where her team was once again defeated, with Rae being the last to be eliminated.
 On the December 19 episode of Superstars, Rae defeated Kaitlyn, garnering her first singles match victory on the main roster.
 In the beginning of 2014, Rae began a rivalry with Emma, and the two competed in several dance-off and wrestling competitions on both Raw and SmackDown, which Emma won.
 On April 6, Rae made her WrestleMania debut, competing at WrestleMania XXX in the 14-Diva "Vickie Guerrero Invitational match" for the Divas Championship, which was won by the defending champion AJ Lee.

 On April 8, Fandango announced the end of his association with Rae on his Twitter account and introduced Layla as his new dance partner on the April 11 episode of SmackDown, which in storyline was put in place to allow Rae time off television to film The Marine 4.
 Rae returned on the May 19 episode of Raw, confronting and kissing Fandango and attacking Layla before their match.
 Rae made her in-ring return on the following episode of Raw, in a losing effort to Eva Marie after interference from both Fandango and Layla.
 In the following weeks, Rae and Layla assaulted each other backstage and at ringside during Fandango's matches, leading to a match between Rae and Layla at the Money in the Bank on June 29, with Fandango as the special guest referee, which Layla won.